WillNilges/RustyHUD/README.md

 # RustyHUD

-So I'm stealing my TUI window manager code stuff out of [The Computer Science House ImagineRIT 2020](https://github.com/ComputerScienceHouse/altctrl) project repo and I guess I'm gonna make a crate out of it.
+I've stolen my TUI window manager out of [The Computer Science House ImagineRIT 2020](https://github.com/ComputerScienceHouse/altctrl) project repo and made a crate out of it.
 My vision is a useful and powerful menu/HUD system for terminal-based games.
-Yes, you could probably get away with using [cursive](https://github.com/gyscos/cursive) or [tui-rs](https://github.com/fdehau/tui-rs) or something, but I did it my way!
-I guess the main goal of this is to provide unobtrusive UI elements overtop of whatever else is in your terminal.
+Yes, you could probably get away with using [cursive](https://github.com/gyscos/cursive) or [tui-rs](https://github.com/fdehau/tui-rs) or something, but I wanted to use what I had already written to try to learn something!
+The main goal of this is to provide a dead-simple, lightweight, and unobtrusive way to create UI elements overtop of whatever else is in your terminal.
 Ideally, you should be able to toggle this like an overlay on interactive applications.
-Additionally, this only needs ncurses.

 ### Dependencies: